This page is fully updated for July 4th 2018.

 Hilo Bay Blast Fireworks & Celebrations

 Hilo Bayfront will be blocked off for a full day of fun, games, cook offs, music and more to celebrate July 4th.
-The big fireworks show over the bay is set for 8pm.
-See this link for the schedule of events and more information.
+The day begins at 7am with a “Salute to Our Veterans” 5K Run/Walk.
+The “Hot Rides Expo” car show will run from 10am to 3pm at the mauka soccer field.
+The big fireworks show over the bay is set for 8pm per Hawaii County.

 Happy July 4th!